 Additional filter criteria beyond the user identity can be provided to assert granular control over user access.
 The following examples describe filters with narrower scope:

 A detailed summary of the syntax and formula of LDAP search filters is beyond the scope of this document, however RFC 1558 provides a comprehensive description of how these entries are structured.

 By default, mappings are evaluated in priority order, with new entries being stored at the lowest priority.
 It can be challenging to infer the exact order of all mappings when they are spread across multiple accounts, so the table listing all current mappings the LDAP sidetab shows the priority of every item and includes the account with which they are associated.
 Example:

 From here you can move row entries to a higher or lower order of precedence by clicking down on a hotspot () and then dragging the row up or down the list.

 The priority order of user mappings determines the order in which search filters are evaluated when a user logs in.
 The first mapping to successfully locate an LDAP user record that matches the

-$USERNAME and any other criteria in its search filter will be used to determine the Anchore Engine account association for that user.
+$USERNAME and any other criteria in its search filter will be used to determine the Anchore Enterprise account association for that user.